-In the second year, you will go a lot deeper into Creative Technology.
-To begin with, in the first quarter you will choose a specialization (Smart Technology or New Media).
-In the following modules, you will deal with themes like Intelligent Interaction Design, Business & Entrepreneurship and the sending, processing and visualizing of Big Data.
+In the second year of the Bachelor’s programme Creative Technology you will deepen your knowledge and skills.
+In the first module you get to choose a specialization: Smart Technology or Interactive Media.
+In the following modules, you will deal with themes like Intelligent Interaction Design, Business & Entrepreneurship, and the sending, processing and visualizing of Big Data.

 - Circuits and Electronics: filters, amplifiers, step responses;